 The basic plan is more suitable for newbies.
-It comes at a reasonable $29/month and provides you with 2 staff accounts.
-You can assign your inventory to up to 4 locations including retail stores, warehouses, etc. With a basic account, Shopify charges you 2% as a transaction fee for every sale.
+It is a reasonable $39/month and provides 2 staff accounts.
+You can assign your inventory to up to 4 locations, including retail stores, warehouses, etc. With a basic account, Shopify charges you 2% as a transaction fee for every sale.

-An advanced plan is designed for big enterprises that have high-volume sales and are there to stay for the long term.
+An advanced plan is designed for big enterprises with high-volume sales and is there to stay long-term.
 With the advanced plan, you get up to 8 inventory locations you can use to store your products.
-This plan is best for you if you have a considerably high number of employees as it gives you 15 staff account access.
+This plan is best for you if you have many employees, giving you 15 staff account access.

-While it costs you $299/month, with the Advanced plan, there are some additional benefits such as tax/duties estimation, manual task automation, calculated shipping rates, and advanced reporting.
+While it costs you $399/month, with the Advanced plan, there are additional benefits such as tax/duties estimation, manual task automation, calculated shipping rates, and advanced reporting.
 Moreover, you only pay a 0.5% transaction fee for each sale.

 With Shopify, the opportunities are limitless.
-Now, how far you can go, depends entirely on your planning and implementation.
-As I mentioned, starting on Shopify is a piece of cake but still, you need to have an understanding of the market, current product trends, and customers’ needs.
+How far you can go depends entirely on your planning and implementation.
+But, as I mentioned, starting on Shopify is a piece of cake, but still, you need to understand the market, current product trends, and customers’ needs.

-It’s necessary to work out your business requirements, analyze your budget and understand your products before you hit the ground.
-Obviously, don’t compromise with the product quality, at least initially.
-A few positive reviews and your business will get the launch pad it needs to mark its presence amongst millions of others.
+Working out your business requirements, analyzing your budget, and understanding your products is necessary before you hit the ground.
+Don’t compromise the product quality, at least initially.
+A few positive reviews and your business will get the launch pad to mark its presence amongst millions of others.